 Size of the market

 On the opposite, wearable devices and home devices are new and growing market segments of the industry.
-Wearable tech includes smart watches, smart clothing and any type of tech devices that can be worn.
+Wearable tech includes smart watches, smart clothing, and any type of tech device that can be worn.
 For more information about wearable devices visit our previous article here.

-Home devices are about equipping houses with safety intelligence devices and apps improving home experience that make life easier.
+Home devices are about equipping houses with safety intelligence devices and apps improving the home experience that makes life easier.